Old Mill Road Bridge

 The Old Mill Road Bridge is a historic bridge near Rocky Ridge, Frederick County, Maryland, United States.
 The bridge spans Owens Creek southwest of Rocky Ridge on Old Mill Road.
 It is a Pratt half-hip through truss structure in a single span 69 ft long and 16 ft.
-It was built in 1882 by the Pittsburgh Bridge Company, Pittsburgh, Pennsylvania.
+It was built in 1882 by the Pittsburgh Bridge Company.

 The Old Mill Road Bridge was listed on the National Register of Historic Places in 1979.